-I joined the Canadian Tire innovation team in April 2017 and began working on mobile app design for customer and employee facing apps.
-The primary project was the reinvention of the core ecommerce app.
-After a year laying the groundwork, we began an intensive redesign sprint process from June 2018 to January 2019.
+I joined the Canadian Tire innovation team in April 2017, and began working on mobile app designs, including the reinvention of the core ecommerce app.
+After laying the user research groundwork we began an intensive redesign sprint process in spring 2018.

 After 5+ years in the cashback industry leading the Quidco design and UX team, Refash was an opportunity to start from the beginning in building a rewards platform.
 We made two decisions early in our process—we used lean user research to frame the rewards mechanics, and we used Theory of change to identify a shortcoming with customer understanding so we could build a map to changing consumer habits.